For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Credit: HAKINMHAN – Shutterstock

-We're not suggesting you recite a thesaurus and write about your substantial and unremitting desideratum to meditate on your field of reference.
+We're not suggesting that you recite a thesaurus and write about your substantial and unremitting desideratum to meditate on your field of reference.
 Because really, please don't.

 Instead, just be wary that some words and phrases are very overused in UCAS applications.
 Avoiding these terms is a subtle yet effective way to stand out.